annakrasner/slack-dark-theme-css/README.md

 At the end of the file, paste in the code in ssb-interop-js-addon.js in this repo.

 Change the theme by changing the cssPath in the snippet to the link to the raw github file of the theme you want.
-Right now it's slack-styles-dark-comfy.css.
+Right now it's la-cour-slack-night-mode.css.

 Css files are subject to change as i mess with this, so fork and host your own instead